-Breaking the Rules for Stoics handbook, Dave Rubin decided to express a bout of anger that he was lumped in with the high-IQ faction of new right deplorables in the Quillette article penned by Uri Harris.
-He did not want to be dragged down into that cesspit, and was ready to take a stand in the name of his classical values.
-He felt that he was unfairly categorised as a part of the ominous right, and had built his entire brand on being the friendly leftist next door.
+Breaking the Rules for Stoics handbook, Dave Rubin expressed anger that he was lumped in with the high-IQ faction of new Right deplorables in the Quillette article penned by Uri Harris.
+He did not want to be dragged down into that cesspit and was ready to take a stand in the name of his classical values.
+He felt that he was unfairly categorized as a part of the ominous Right and had built his entire brand on being the friendly leftist next door.
 My image!
 My reputation!
-Rubin sent out an urgent PR message to anyone-who-was-anyone in the Intellectual Dark Web-sphere to make sure his rational leftist position could be clarified across the enlightenment liberal plantation.
+Rubin sent out an urgent PR message to anyone who was anyone in the Intellectual Dark Web sphere to make sure his rational leftist position could be clarified across the enlightenment liberal plantation.

-Lehmann, most likely bored with her role as the respectable lady in the IDW-sphere, decided to take a shot at Dave in return.
+Lehmann, most likely bored with her role as the respectable lady in the IDW sphere, decided to take a shot at Dave in return.
 “Drag him!” her orbiters replied enthusiastically.
-It seemed as if they were interested in Dave finally cutting the PR game and embracing the Intellectual Dark Web, thus by greater extension the (ominous!) right.
-Yet, Dave Rubin was having none of that funny business, as he viewed himself as a leftist from the start.
+It seemed as if they were interested in Dave finally cutting the PR game and embracing the Intellectual Dark Web, thus, by greater extension, the (ominous!)
+Right.
+Yet, Dave Rubin had none of that funny business, as he viewed himself as a leftist from the start.
 Just a very open-minded leftist.

-Both Dave’s interest in making this distinction known to the entire universe and Lehmann’s try-hard desire to put him in his place seem a bit absurd, considering that neither of them hold views that are remotely extreme or controversial, unless you think that speaking out against university culture in university-speak and discretely acknowledging human biodiversity at cocktail parties is somehow heretical (#basicwitches, right?).
-Yet, both Claire and Dave seem to worry, quite deeply, about distinguishing themselves from those non-classy rightists (shudder!) and tread an acceptable line of discourse for enlightenment two point o.
+Both Dave’s interest in making this distinction known to the entire universe and Lehmann’s try-hard desire to put him in his place seems a bit absurd, considering that neither of them holds views that are remotely extreme or controversial unless you think that speaking out against university culture in university-speak and discretely acknowledging human biodiversity at cocktail parties is somehow heretical (#basicwitches, right?).
+Yet, Claire and Dave seem to worry quite profoundly, about distinguishing themselves from those non-classy Rightists (shudder!) and tread an acceptable line of discourse for Enlightenment 2.0.

 When the enlightened and rational fight, the only fights will be rational and enlightened.
-We are living in the society of the milquetoast spectacle, so it is now more important to understand facts and reason than ever.
-We can laugh at these pretentious liberals who try to out-classical one another, feeling grateful we don’t have these sorts of expectations inside our out-groups.
-Perhaps it is the centre that needs to stop being so extreme this time around.
+We live in a society of the milquetoast spectacle, so it is now more important to understand facts and reason than ever.
+We can laugh at these pretentious liberals who try to out-classical one another, feeling grateful we don’t have these expectations inside our out-groups.
+Perhaps it is the center that needs to stop being so extreme this time around.
 As Dave Rubin states in his Twitter bio, “Twitter is not real life.”